December 5, 2025

 The Design Trade-off

-This lack of de-duplication is a deliberate design choice to prioritise insertion speed.
+This lack of de-duplication is a deliberate design choice to prioritise insertion speed and is a common trade-off in database design.

 So, databases default to “write it all down fast” and leave the redundancy problem to the user.